hdr-bgnn/BGNN_Snakemake/README.md

     ```singularity pull --arch amd64 library://thibaulttabarin/bgnn/crop_image:v1```

 # 6- Quick start with OSC

+## 1- Using interactive (command sinteractive)

+   This is the best to start.
    Requirement have an acount at OSC.
 If you need one, contact Hilmar Lapp (Hilmar.Lapp@duke.edu) or Steve Chang (chang.136@osu.edu).

    1- ssh <username>@pitzer.osc.edu # you are now on login node...
 Be gentle with them, they don't like to work too hard!